pgaulon/pgaulon.github.io/2023-03-23-htb-ca-ctf/web_unearthly_shop.md

 This webapp is written in PHP and uses a MongoDB database.
 It has 2 components:

-- a frontend, that displays items in a store, and on which users can send bids
+- a frontend, that displays items in a store, and on which users can place bids
 - a backend, through which an admin can login in order to view a Dashboard, and manage the Products, the Orders, and the Users

 This webapp contains 2 vulnerabilities:

-- listing the products is the as-is MongoDB query: it can be used with a NoSQL injection to list the products and the users, which will give the admin password (passwords are stored in clear, not using bcrypt for instance)
+- listing the products is the as-is MongoDB query: it can be used with a NoSQL injection to list the products and the users, which will give the admin password (passwords are stored in clear, not using `bcrypt` for instance)

 ```php
     public function products($router)
     {